DavidBruant/writings/_posts/reality-outside-humans-axiom.md

 Tentative list:
 - Time only moves forward ("the past is the past")
 - Human bodies and brains are limited in speed

+## In case of violation

+Violation of this axiom means acting by assuming against the reality

+The action may hurt someone.
+This goes against the goal of least-suffering

+Example: by not accepting the past, one may suffer because of regret